CruxGarden/api/CONTRIBUTING.md

 1. Ensure your code follows the coding standards
 2. Run the linter and formatter: `npm run lint && npm run format`
 3. Write or update tests for your changes
-4. Ensure all tests pass: `npm test`
+4. Ensure all tests pass: `npm run test:all`
 5. Update documentation if needed
 6. Rebase your branch on the latest main branch